Runner

 }

 Let's go ahead and add the second skyline layer as well.
 Duplicate Skyline Close Manager and change its name to Skyline Far Away Manager.
 Change its Prefab to the Skyline Far Away prefab.
-Set its position to (-100, -100, 100), its Recycle Offset to 75, its Min Size to (10, 50, 10), and its Max Size to (30, 100, 10).
+Set its Start Position to (-100, -100, 100), its Recycle Offset to 75, its Min Size to (10, 50, 10), and its Max Size to (30, 100, 10).
 Of course you can use any values you like instead.

 Generating Platforms